HamzaKhan07/SettleUp/README.md

 ## 💡 Features

-- Place Autosuggestion.
+- Show Expense Share in Beautiful Charts.
-- Calculates midpoint from multiple locations.
+- Expense Result can be shared on Social Media.
-- Draws route from all Source Places to Midpoint.
+- Efficiently Splits up the Expense amoungst the Group.
-- Cross platform
+- Cross platform.

 ## 📸 Screenshots